pierreaubert/spinorama/README.md

 ![Spinorama](https://github.com/pierreaubert/spinorama/workflows/Spinorama/badge.svg?branch=master)

-# Spinorama : a library to display Spinorama and similar graphs
+# Spinorama : a library to display speaker frequency response and similar graphs

+This library provides an easy way to view, compare or analyse speakers data.
+This can help you take informed decision when buying a speaker instead of relying on commercial information or internet buzz.

 ## Jump to the [gallery](https://pierreaubert.github.com/spinorama) of all speakers measurements.

-# What is a spinorama graph?
+# What is a spinorama set of graphs?

 It is a way to understand quickly a speaker properties.